-The Committee on Diversity will sponsor the 7th Annual Undergraduate Research Symposium to be held on the evening of Wednesday, April 19, 2017.
+The Committee on Diversity will sponsor the 11th Annual Undergraduate Research Symposium at the 2021 AAPA Meetings.
 Any abstract with an undergraduate as the first author is welcome.

 Please encourage your undergraduates to apply for this event!